simplybusiness/Kiln/docs/integration_testing.md

 Then to start the console consumer, run `$KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic ToolReports --consumer.config /tls/client-ssl.properties --from-beginning`.
 Now if you send a valid HTTP request to the data-collector, you should see a serialised Avro message printed in this terminal.

+## Running a tool image against a local Kiln stack
+Using the Bundler-audit tool image as an example, this command will start the tool, mounting the current working directory for analysis and report it to a locally running Kiln stack: `docker run -it -v "${PWD}:/code" --net host -e SCAN_ENV="Local" -e APP_NAME="Railsgoat" -e DATA_COLLECTOR_URL="http://localhost:8081" kiln/bundler-audit:0.6.1`

+A good codebase to test this particular example on is [OWASP RailsGoat](https://github.com/OWASP/railsgoat).

 ## Sending an example request
+You should rarely need to use these instructions.
+They are preserved in case changes are made to the Data-collector or downstream components and you need to test a specific failure case that isn't easy to replicate some other way.

 Below are a valid JSON payload for a request to the data-collector and an example cURL command to send this payload:

 ```